thegenemyers/ONEcode/Format-description.md

     <primary_type> = P <string:file_type>
 ```

 This can then be optionally followed by an S-line that similarly specifies the secondary suffix extension.
+In this case, the schema is defining the secondary file type.

 ```
     <secondary_type> = S <string:file_type>